 A strikeout is when the kicker is called out after getting three strikes thrown by the pitcher.
-In kickball, there are lots of ways to get a strike.
 Strikes are called by the head umpire who stands behind home plate.
 The head umpire uses something called the strike zone to determine if a pitch is a strike or ball.
 If the kicker gets three strikes, it's a strikeout.
-If the kicker gets four balls, he gets to go to first base for a walk.
-In some kickball leagues, the kicker will be called for a strikeout if they kick more than four fouls while at-bat.
+If the kicker gets four balls, they get to go to first base for a walk.

 A catch in kickball is when a fielder grabs a kicked ball out of the air before it touches the ground.
 The fielder must secure the ball for it to be ruled a successful catch.
 For example, if the kickball touches the ground while the fielder is making the catch, the kicker will not be called out.

-A force out is when a fielder, typically a baseman, gets possession of the ball and touches the bag with his foot while holding the ball.
-Touching the bag with the ball at first base will always result in an out, since the kicker is required to go to first base.
+A force out is when a fielder, typically a baseman, gets possession of the ball and touches the bag with their foot while holding the ball.
+Touching the bag with the ball at first base will always result in an out, since the kicker is required to go to first base after they kick a ball inbounds.
 Force outs can only happen at second base, third base, and home plate if there is a kicker occupying the preceding base.

-There are lots of interference types in kickball.
+There are a lot of types of interference in kickball.
 If a spectator, player, referee, fielder, or obstruction interferes with the game, then interference will be called.
 Interference results in the previous play being discounted.
-If a base runner interferes with a fielder's attempt to field the ball, such as kicking it while running the bases, he will be called out by the referee.
+If a base runner interferes with a fielder's attempt to field the ball, such as kicking it while running the bases, they will be called out by the referee.

 Incorrect Base Running